pizacd/DrLupo_FallguysAnalyses/README.md

 ## Visualizing the data

 Imported the Excel file into Tableau, where I created visualizations of most common game modes played, win percentage and victories over time.
 All these can be found on my [Tableau](https://public.tableau.com/profile/douglas.pizac#!/vizhome/drlupo_fallguys/Fallguys?publish=yes) page.

+### Update: 8-29-2020:

+On 8-27-2020, DrLupo showed my Tableau story live on his stream in front of tens of thousands of viewers.
+The following day, he showed it again to his tournament team who were all live streaming, resulting in my analyses being viewed live by over 30,000 people on Twitch.

+Using the data I compiled along with my recommendations, DrLupo's team finished the regulation rounds in first place and ended up 5th overall, securing a prize of $3000.